 Every relationship we join is akin to hopping in a car with a stranger.
 Once in and once the vehicle has picked up speed, it’s hard to get off.
 Cars crash, leaving passengers broken and bleeding.
 And even for those lucky enough to crawl away from the wreckage to live another day, the days that follow are not always easy.
 And often the healing we seek out ends up being a mirror image of that which brought us down this hard road in the first place.

 These stories are good reminders of the complications of human relationships.
 Author Mike Sahno does an admirable job in the telling.

-Rides from Strangers will be available for sale on September 10.
+A complimentary copy of Rides from Strangers is currently available to individuals to subscribe to receive correspondence from author Mike Sahno.
 Sign up here to get a free copy.